AJV304/Thesis/README.md

 ### Manuscript
 This directory is where the main project files are saved.
 This project was set up so no scripts needed to be run individually.
 Instead only one `qmd` need to be rendered to create a reproducible version of the results.
 The `Thesis.qmd` file can be found in this folder.

+### Requirements.md
+This file contains information about the computational environment that was used to run the analysis.
+This includes information on which software and packages are required to reproduce the results.

 ## Reproducing the Results
 In order to reproduce my findings, please take the following steps.

 1. Reproduce the environment
-To make sure you are working with the same version of R and packages you can reproduce my environment using the `renv` package.
+To make sure you are working with the same version of R and packages, you can reproduce my environment using the `renv` package.
 For this you need: the `renv` package version 1.1.5 and Rstudio 4.4.2 or newer.
+If those two are installed then please:

 - Open the `Thesis.Rproj` file in Rstudio.
 - Install the required packages by running the following command in the R console: